lilott8/oracle-pg/graphs/online_retail/README.md

 Open with Excel and save the file as `data.csv` in CSV format.
 (Save As > File Format: CSV UTF-8)

-Put this file to the `retail` directory.
+Put this file to the `online_retail` directory.

     $ mv data.csv oracle-pg/graphs/online_retail/
     $ dos2unix data.csv

 ## Load Data into Database

-Run a bash console on `database` container.
+Run a bash console on `database` container as user "54321" (= "oracle" user in the container, for writing the sqlldr files).

     $ cd oracle-pg/
     $ docker-compose exec --user 54321 database /bin/bash